 This happens through something called passive immunity.
 Passive immunity is when mom’s antibodies could be passed to their baby before birth, which then helps protect their little one after birth.
 While more research is needed, many experts believe this could be the case with the COVID-19 vaccine, too.

 Can I get the COVID-19 vaccine if I am breastfeeding?
+Can the vaccine be passed to my baby through breastfeeding?

 Yes.
 There is no evidence that the COVID-19 virus from either a mom’s infection or vaccine passes through breast milk to the baby.
 Because of past research on vaccines, experts believe the COVID-19 vaccine will not harm a breastfeeding child or mom.
 This is especially true when you compare the risks of getting COVID-19.
 In fact, it’s possible that a mom that received the vaccine may be able to help transfer immunity to their child who did not receive the vaccine.